 Types of Reactors in Industries (Pharma, chemical, petrochemical)

-The reactor is a vital part of any chemical industry also called as the heart of the chemical process where chemical reactions in conducted.
-Product is the result of the process of raw material hence chemical reactors are important equipment in any process.
+The reactor is a vital part of any chemical industry.
+It is also called the heart of the chemical process, where chemical reactions are conducted.
+The product is the result of the process of raw material; hence, chemical reactors are important equipment in any process.

-In any type of industries such as the chemical industry, polymer industry, Dyes and pigment industries, color industries, pharmaceutical industries, and many more reactor plays an important role in a chemical reaction.
+In any industry, such as the chemical industry, polymer industry, Dye and pigment industry, colour industry, pharmaceutical industry, and many more, the reactor plays an important role in a chemical reaction.

-There are several types of reactors that are being used based on the types of reaction, and raw material properties hence there are selection criteria for selecting the reactors in the industry.
-Today in this post, we are going to learn about different types of reactors being used in the chemical industry with examples.
+Several types of reactors are used based on the types of reaction and raw material properties; hence, there are selection criteria for selecting reactors in the industry.
+In this post, we will learn about different types of reactors being used in the chemical industry and give examples.

 A reactor is a process vessel design to add chemicals and conduct chemical reactions.
-The chemical reactor consists of different parts Chemical reactors are designed to give maximum yield in a chemical reaction.
+It consists of different parts designed to give maximum yield in a chemical reaction.
 Different types of reactions are being carried out in chemical reactors.

-There are several types of reactors that are being used in Chemical industry.
-Selection criteria i.e. when to use which type of reactor will be discussed in the later part of the article.
-The basic types of reactor are as follows
+Several types of reactors are being used in Chemical industry.
+Selection criteria, i.e. when to use which type, will be discussed in the later part of the article.

 1. Batch Reactor